RafaGago/mini-async-log/README.md

 ## Design rationale ##

  - Simple.
 Not over abstracted and feature bloated, explicit, easy to figure out what the code is doing, easy to modify.
  - Very low latency.
 Fast for the caller.
-No mutexes or OS synchronization primitives used.
+Lock-free.
  - Asynchronous (synchronous calls can be made on top for special messages, but they are way slower than using a synchronous logger in the first place).
  - Minimum string formatting in the calling thread for the most common use cases.
  - Keeps ordering between threads.